operate-bsv/www.operatebsv.org/src/docs/using-the-agent.md

 ## What is the Agent

 The agent software is used to load and run Operate programs (tapes).
 The agent is responsible for loading a transaction and converting a transaction output to a valid Tape, it loads all of the necessary Ops, runs the tape and returns a result.
-There are agent implementations written for the following langauges:
+There are agent implementations written for the following languages:

 * [Elixir](#elixir)
 * [JavaScript](#javascript)

-Both agents have been buit to a similar design, they are broadly feature comparable and aim for cross compatibility so that a tape that runs on one platform should run and return the same result on any other platform.
+Both agents have been built to a similar design, they are broadly feature comparable and aim for cross compatibility so that a tape that runs on one platform should run and return the same result on any other platform.

 ## Elixir